ssmirr/appdev-chapters/float.md

 ## Conclusion

 That's it for `Float`s!
-Next up, we'll look at how we can use these basic data types together with _conditionals_ to start building smart programs.
+Next up, we'll look at how we can use these basic data types together with _conditionals_ to start building smart programs that can make decisions based on varying input.